-The TCL Chinese Theater is a Hollywood landmark with 4 million visitors each year.
-This vintage movie palace is open for IMAX movies and tours.
+The TCL Chinese Theater is a vintage movie palace in Hollywood, open for IMAX movies and tours.

-Previously known as Grauman's Chinese Theater, the TCL Chinese Theater is on the Walk of Fame, at 6925 Hollywood Boulevard.
+The TCL Chinese Theater is on the Walk of Fame, at 6925 Hollywood Boulevard, and was previously known as Grauman's Chinese Theater.

-You probably recognize it as the most popular location for Hollywood movie premieres.
-It also hosted three Academy Awards during the Golden Years of Hollywood in 1944, 1945 and 1946.
+It's a popular location for Hollywood movie premieres, and also hosted three Academy Awards ceremonies in 1944, 1945 and 1946, during the Golden Years of Hollywood.

 10 best things to do at TCL Chinese Theater

 1. Watch a movie at the TCL Chinese Theater, home to the largest IMAX theater in the world.
-The sound and picture quality here is so superb that celebrities often buy tickets for movies.
+The sound and picture quality here is superb!
 Check times.

 2. See over 300 celebrity autographs, handprints and footprints at The Forecourt of the Stars at TCL Chinese Theater.